jonshiach/graphics-notes/_sources/_pages/06_3D_worlds.md

 ### The MVP matrix

 Now that we have the model, view and projection matrices we need to apply them to our objects.
-We could do this in our `main()` function but this would mean sending lots of vertex buffers to the GPU and very inefficient.
+We could do this in our `main()` function, but this would mean sending lots of vertex buffers to the GPU and very inefficient.
 Much better to send a single $4 \times 4$ matrix to the shader and perform the calculations using the GPU since the vertex buffer is already in the GPU memory.

 So in our main program we combine the model, view and projection matrices to form a single matrix called the $MV\!P$ matrix.